coolq4s/server-lnx/zerotier/README.md

 ```
 - Have a ZeroTier account
 - Create a network node in [ZeroTier dashboard](https://my.zerotier.com/) in `Networks` menu.
-> - I'm using Armbian system (DEBIAN Based System) in OrangePi Zero2 and STB B860H, different os or machine maybe not working
+> - I'm using Armbian system (Debian and Ubuntu Linux based system) in OrangePi Zero2 and STB B860H, different os or machine maybe not working
 > - You can use any OS to remote the machine if ZeroTier supported
 ### Simple installation
 - Run this command to your terminal